-In the federal government, there is an immense amount of power divided among three main branches: the legislative, executive, and judicial branches.
-The state governments, on the other hand, aren’t as powerful as the federal government.
-However, their power is significant within each state.
+The federal government has an immense amount of power divided among three main branches: the legislative, executive, and judicial branches.
+However, state governments aren’t as powerful as the federal government.
+Still, their power is significant within each state.

 The legislative branch is comprised of two parts: the House of Representatives and the Senate.
 These two parties are part of the bicameral legislature in each state - except Nebraska, which has one - and they both work together to achieve common goals, including:

-In the federal government, the legislative branch is responsible for the same duties.
-The only difference is that Congress is made of both members from the House of Representatives and the Senate.
+The federal government's legislative branch is responsible for the same duties.
+The only difference is that Congress comprises the House of Representatives and Senate members.
 They all end up coming together to make the country’s laws.

 The executive branch is the entity that performs one duty: enforce approved laws.
-It’s generally run by a governor, who also works alongside his/her executive officers and agencies to get the job done.
+It’s generally run by a governor who works alongside his/her executive officers and agencies to get the job done.

 The citizens of the state usually elect these members of the branch.
 Although this is a general way to pick who is enforcing the laws in each state, the executive legislation within each state is not the same.

 The federal government, on the other hand, performs the same duties.
-They play a slightly more significant role, though, because this branch is enforcing laws throughout the country.
+They play a more significant role because this branch enforces laws throughout the country.
 The positions are also somewhat different as this entity contains members like:

 The judicial branch has the help of the state supreme court and other municipal courts to interpret and evaluate the laws in place today.
 In the state, these court systems are used to bring forth matters related to regulations affecting the state.